 Your bedroom in a Japanese guesthouse may not be large but has everything you really need

-What to budget for food and beverages on the Kumano Kodo?
+What should the budget be for food and beverages on the Kumano Kodo?

 Researching our route in advance, we knew